Swale Borough Council elections

-Swale Borough Council is the local authority for the Borough of Swale in Kent, England.
-The council is elected every four years.
+Swale Borough Council elections are held every four years to elect Swale Borough Council in Kent, England.
+Since the last boundary changes in 2015 the council has comprised 47 councillors representing 24 wards.
 Until 2011 one third of the council was elected every year, followed by one year without election.
-Since the last boundary changes in 2002, 47 councillors have been elected from 25 wards.

-Political control

-The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council since 1973 has been held by the following parties:

-Leadership

-The leaders of the council since 2002 have been:

 Council elections

 Summary of the council composition after recent council elections, click on the year for full details of each election.
 Boundary changes took place for the 2002 election, leading to the whole council bring elected in that year and reducing the number of seats by two.